dzlatic/CatalogApp/README.md

 ## Notes:

-Followed [instructions](http://flask.pocoo.org/docs/1.0/deploying/mod_wsgi/) to integrate Flesk with Apache2
+Followed [instructions](http://flask.pocoo.org/docs/1.0/deploying/mod_wsgi/) to integrate Flesk with Apache2.
+Added new file catalog.wsgi on the level above project files.

 ## Summary of other configuration and changes